 3. Wrap-Around Porch

-A wrap-around porch is the staple of Southern style homes, although it does tend to be popular nationwide in areas with great vistas.
-The feature is extremely versatile, as it can be added onto almost any style of a home and still be functional as well as aesthetically pleasing.
+A wrap-around porch is the staple of Southern-style homes, although it does tend to be popular nationwide in areas with grand vistas.
+The feature is highly versatile, as it can be added onto almost any style of a home and still be functional and aesthetically pleasing.

-No matter the length, they have been a favorite spot to sit and have a coffee for generations.
+They have been a favorite spot to sit and have a coffee for generations, no matter the length.

-A patio is one of the most popular and simple outdoor living spaces in America and comes as a standard feature with many homes.
+A patio is one of America's most popular and straightforward outdoor living spaces and comes as a standard feature with many homes.

 Patios are a part of the yard that adjoins the main living space and are typically as simple as a concrete slab or a step up to a paved area with plenty of options for the type of pavement.
 Some homeowners prefer concrete pavers, while others might prefer bricks, cobblestones, flagstones, or even gravel as a covering.

 Patios can be relatively simple to construct, so if your home doesn't have one and you'd like an outdoor space to relax, it doesn't mean you'll have to break the bank to do it.

 This Mid-Century Modern style home has a classic concrete patio decked out with loungers and other outdoor furniture.
 Patios can be in the rear or, as here, in the front or on one or both of the sides of a home, for that matter (Plan #202-1027).